MicrosoftDocs/Hololens/hololens/hololens-updates.md

 You can use the following Intune update management functions to manage updates for HoloLens.

-- **Create** and **Assign**.
-These functions add a Windows 10 update ring to the list of update rings.
+- **Create** and **Assign**: These functions add a Windows 10 update ring to the list of update rings.
 For more information, see [Create and assign update rings](https://docs.microsoft.com/mem/intune/protect/windows-update-for-business-configure#create-and-assign-update-rings).

-- **Pause**.
-If you encounter a problem when you deploy a feature or quality update, you can pause the update for 35 days (starting from a specified date).
-This pause prevents other devices from installing the update until you resolve or mitigate the issue.
+- **Pause**: If you encounter a problem when you deploy a feature or quality update, you can pause the update for 35 days (starting from a specified date).
+This pause prevents other devices from installing the update until you resolve or mitigate the problem.
 If you pause a feature update, quality updates are still offered to devices to make sure that they stay secure.
 When an update type is paused, the Overview pane for that ring displays how many days remain before that update type resumes.
-After the specified time has passed, the pause automatically expires and the update process resumes.
+After the specified time has passed, the pause automatically expires, and the update process resumes.

   While the update ring is paused, you can select either of the following options:

-  - **Extend**.
-Extend the pause period for an update type for 35 days.
+  - **Extend**: Extend the pause period for an update type for 35 days.
-  - **Resume**.
-Restore updates for that ring to active operation.
-You can pause the update ring again if it is necessary.
+  - **Resume**: Restore updates for that ring to active operation.
+You can pause the update ring again, if it is necessary.

   > [!NOTE]
   > The **Uninstall** operation for update rings is not supported for HoloLens 2 devices.